Vectorized/solady/docs/utils/dynamicbufferlib.md

 ## Operations

-Some of these functions returns the same buffer for function chaining.
+Some of these functions return the same buffer for function chaining.
 e.g. `buffer.p("1").p("2")`.

 ### length(DynamicBuffer)